element36-io/arzt.shopping-api/README.md

 # arzt.shopping API

-Endpoint to read orders of [arzt.shopping](https://hausarzt.shopping/pages/einefueralle).
+Endpoint to read orders from [arzt.shopping](https://hausarzt.shopping/pages/einefueralle).
 After you have [registered your location](https://docs.google.com/forms/d/e/1FAIpQLSe__jbfojNWyTDObs5MVVO23xlcmz-eqppRrHuclCTbgpCghg/viewform) you are eligable to
 receive an API key to retrieve your orders via JSON/REST.